 One of the recommendations of the MCCG 2012 is that the tenure of an independent director should not exceed a cumulative of nine(9) years.
-Amongst the Board members, Mr. Siow Kee Yen and Datuk Adillah binti Ahmad Nordin have served on the Board for more than twelve (12) years.
-Pursuant to Recommendation 3.3 of MCCG 2012, and notwithstanding their long tenure in office, the Nomination Committee and the Board based on the review and assessment is unanimous in its opinion that their independence have not been compromised or impaired in any way and they have met the independence quidelines as set out in Chapter 1 of the Listing Requirements.
+Amongst the Board members, Mr. Siow Kee Yen and Datuk Adillah binti Ahmad Nordin have served on the Board for more than thirteen (13) years.
+Pursuant to Recommendation 3.3 of MCCG 2012, and notwithstanding their long tenure in office, the Nomination Committee and the Board based on the review and assessment is unanimous in its opinion that their independence have not been compromised or impaired in any way and they have met the independence guidelines as set out in Chapter 1 of the Listing Requirements.

-The Board, therefore, considers them to be independent and recommends that they should be retained as Independent Non-Executive Directors to the shareholders for this purpose at the forthcoming 13th Annual General Meeting.
+The Board, therefore, considers them to be independent and recommends to the shareholders that they should be retained as Independent Non-Executive Directors at the forthcoming 14th Annual General Meeting.